Skip to content

 Something else?
 Write the QCI editorial desk at summit@quantumcoreinstitute.com.

 Directors and above with material responsibility for cryptographic assets: CISOs, heads of PKI, cloud security architects, government CIOs, banking and payments risk leads, standards liaisons, and program managers accountable for post-quantum transition milestones.
-The room is deliberately capped at 240 seats to keep the working sessions substantive.
+All 200 seats sit in one room with no parallel tracks.
+Everyone hears everything, and everyone is in the hallway between sessions.

 Convening with